edrlab/members/content/members/DITA.md

 ig: []
 services: []
 tags: []
-categories: ['Consulting', 'Reading App Development']
+categories: ['Consultant', 'Reading App Developer']
 summary: "DITA is a consulting company, which can develop your reading system, based on the Readium Mobile toolkits."
 active: true
 layout: members